-This former 2 time “most inspirational” high school athlete is in her first year as co-head coach at IHS, and in her second season with the team.
+Ms. Ryker is in her third season as co-head coach for track, and her 4th season overall at IHS.
 She was a sprinter and hurdler at Liberty High School and ran 200, 400 and 4×4 at Central Washington University.

-In her 34th season overall at IHS, Gwen is one of the most widely-recognized coaches in our state.
+In her 36th season overall at IHS, Gwen is one of the most widely-recognized coaches in our state.
 Involved in coaching well over 1,000 XC/Track athletes of all abilities, Gwen has been recognized multiple times as league Coach of the Year, was inducted into the Washington State Cross Country Coaches Hall of Fame in 2013 and most recently awarded USTFCCCA High School Washington State Coach of the Year.
 After retiring as head track coach in 2014, she’s happy helping where she can and continues as head coach for the XC team.

-This will be Mike’s 1st year as our Pole Vault coach, but prior to this he was the Newport High School head track coach for 12 years.
+This will be Mike’s 3rd year as our Pole Vault coach, but prior to this he was the Newport High School head track coach for 12 years.
 He specializes in the pole vault and has coached 2 different State pole vault champions.
 Mike was a vaulter and football player at Cascade High School in Everett.
 He has taught at Newport High School for 21 years and also served as head football coach.
 He and his wife Tanna live in the Issaquah community and have two kids that attend IHS.
 “My goal is to make a positive difference in the lives around me.”